Metalcon/zmqWorker/README.md

 # Usage

 At first you have to create your request handler that implements `ZeroMQRequestHandler`.
-In the only method this interface promises, you get a deserialized object derived from `Request`, defined in the [basic API](../../../api).
+In the only method this interface promises, you get a deserialized object derived from `Request`, defined in the [backend API](../../../backendApi).
 Check the request type via `instanceof` and do your magic.
 Finally you return a response object derived from `Response` that will be sent to the client automatically.